Joint constraint on the jet structures from the short GRB population and GRB 170817A: Confronting the jet structures with the population statistics of SGRBs

+for the double-Gaussian jets, where $L_{\rm on}$ is the luminosity value for the on-axis (i.e., $\theta_{\rm obs}=0^{\circ}$) observation.
+The invoking of these two empirical functions can help us accelerate the following calculations.
+It should be kept in mind that the duration of SGRBs is intrinsically determined by the period of the engine activity and, furthermore, influenced by the propagation of the jet through the progenitor material.
+Nevertheless, ignoring these details, the ultimate distribution of the duration could be well described by a Gaussian as observed, which could not be significantly influenced by the selection effects.
+Compared with our constant duration assumption, the realistic distribution of the duration would lead to an extra diffuse of the values of the model parameter constrained later in this paper.

-As found in \cite{Salafia2015} and \cite{Tan2020}, the $\theta_{\rm obs}$-dependence of the GRB luminosity can substantially influence the determination of the LF of SGRBs, which was usually found to have an apparent broken-power-law form \citep{Wanderman2015,Ghirlanda2016,Tan2020}, where the flat low-luminosity component within the luminosity range ($L_{\rm iso}\sim10^{50}-10^{52}\rm erg~s^{-1}$ can just be resulted from the angular structure of the jet.
+As found in \cite{Salafia2015} and \cite{Tan2020}, the $\theta_{\rm obs}$-dependence of the GRB luminosity can substantially influence the determination of the LF of SGRBs, which was usually found to have an apparent broken-power-law form \citep{Wanderman2015,Ghirlanda2016,Tan2020}, where the flat low-luminosity component within the luminosity range ($L_{\rm iso}\sim10^{50}-10^{52}\rm erg~s^{-1}$ can just result from the angular structure of the jet.
 Therefore, following \cite{Tan2020}, the intrinsic LF of SGRBs which describes the probability distribution of the on-axis luminosity $L_{\rm on}$ of different SGRB jets is assumed to have a simple power law form as

 where $\Phi_{*}$ is the normalization coefficient.
-Then, for an observational isotropic luminosity $L_{\rm iso}$, its detection probability should be calculated by integrating over the arbitrary observational directions as
+Then, for an apparent isotropic luminosity $L_{\rm iso}$, its occurring probability should be calculated by integrating over the arbitrary observational directions as

 where the fact that the jets can be paired is considered.
 It is assumed that all SGRB jets have the angular profile identical to that of GRB 170817A, but the total energy of the jets and thus the on-axis luminosity can still be different from each other.
-In the above integration, the value of $L_{\rm on}$ can be determined by using Eq. (\ref{LisoLon1}) or (\ref{LisoLon2}) for adopted values of $L_{\rm iso}$ and $\theta_{\rm obs}$.
+In the above integration, the value of $\Phi(L_{\rm on}|L_{\rm iso},\theta_{\rm obs})$ can be obtained by using Eq. (\ref{LisoLon1}) or (\ref{LisoLon2}) to calculate a value of $L_{\rm on}$ corresponding to the given $L_{\rm iso}$ and $\theta_{\rm obs}$ and, subsequently, substitute the value of $L_{\rm on}$ into the expression of $\Phi(L_{\rm on})$.